yaozengwei/model_profiling/README.md

 # Introduction
-This repo is modified from Fangjun's repo transducer-loss-benchmarking(https://github.com/csukuangfj/transducer-loss-benchmarking).

-It aims to compare relative contribution of different modules of the Conformer model to the taining time.
+This repo aims to compare relative contribution of different modules of the Conformer model to the taining time.
+It is modified from Kuang Fangjun's repo https://github.com/csukuangfj/transducer-loss-benchmarking.

 The experiments are based on the icefall recipe `pruned_transducer_stateless2` (https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR/pruned_transducer_stateless2).